codeforcroatia/imamopravoznati-akcije/README.md

 * custom external url button (call-to-action button on post) - `external-button-text: "Idi na stranicu kampanje"`

 #### YAML Post Custom Example - with External URL / Redirection
+Add `auto-redirect: true` for automatic redirection on your post YAML.
+Add `external-url: https://...` to indicate url for redirection or call-to-action button on your post YAML.
+Add `external-button-text: "..."` to indicate custom text to display in call-to-action button on your post YAML, or leave empty to use default text "Idi na internetsku stranicu".
 ```
 ---
 layout: post